voltrondata-labs/benchmarks/README.md

 ### Run benchmarks from command line

-Benchmarks must be run from the following directory.
+Conbench can be run from either of the following directories.

+    (qa) $ cd ~/workspace/benchmarks/
     (qa) $ cd ~/workspace/benchmarks/benchmarks/